 Under the two executive orders cited above, federally recognized Indian tribes and reservations close to federally managed lands automatically have status as a potentially affected population.
 There are no tribally owned lands or mineral resources, or lands or minerals held in trust for Indian tribes by the federal government within the park.
 However, the Tamiami Trail Reservation Area (Miccosukee Reserved Area), one of three reservations of the Miccosukee Tribe of Indians of Florida, is adjacent to the park, just west of Shark Valley.
-The Tamiami Trail Reservation Area, currently the site of most tribal operations, a tribal cultural center, and the homes of many tribal members (Miccosukee Tribe 2010).
+The Tamiami Trail Reservation Area, currently the site of most tribal operations, a tribal cultural center, and the homes of many tribal members (Miccosukee 2010).
 The Krome Avenue Reservation Area is northeast of the park, at the intersection of Krome Avenue and Tamiami Trail.
-This reservation is the site of the Casino at Miccosukee Resort and Gaming Center and the Miccosukee Tobacco Shop.
+This reservation is the site of the Miccosukee Resort, Convention Center and gaming casino, and the Miccosukee Tobacco Shop.